National Geographic Unique Lodges of the World

 Our last morning we started with a t-shirt activity.
 Lizardo took the kids up the main road in search of leaves.
 When they had found several types and sizes of leaves, they came back to the lodge, sketched out their plans for their shirts, and then started painting the leaves and pressing them onto t-shirts.
 A fun activity for the kids, and nothing that we had done before elsewhere.

 My kids liked, but didn’t love, the experience.
 It was nicely educational, but they got a little bored during the 80-minute journey (40 minutes down and 40 minutes back up) despite Lizardo and the other guide trying to keep it interesting.
-I’d go again in a heartbeat.
+I’d go again in a heartbeat and see more of Ecuador’s cloud forest.
 My kids probably wouldn’t.

 Following the Dragonfly we quickly packed up before leaving at 11:30am for the drive back to Quito.
 We were prepared for another long drive, but it was a full hour shorter than the drive in – two hours, fifty minutes total.
 A nice surprise.
 We then spent another night at Casa Gangotena before flying back to the US early the next morning.